PaulBabatuyi/double-entry-bank-Go/LEARN.md

 > **Full tutorial:** [How to Build a Bank Ledger in Golang with PostgreSQL using Double-Entry Accounting](https://www.freecodecamp.org/news/build-a-bank-ledger-in-go-with-postgresql-using-the-double-entry-accounting-principle/) on FreeCodeCamp

-This guide maps every concept in the codebase to where it lives, why it was built that way, and what you should read or do to understand it deeply.
-Work through it alongside the FreeCodeCamp article for the full picture.
+This guide maps the codebase to the article.
+Work through the FreeCodeCamp tutorial alongside the source code for the full picture.

----

 ## Who This Is For